 U.S. Military Academy

-U.S. Representative Charles G. Atherton appointed Foster to the United States Military Academy, where Foster enrolled on July 1, 1842.
+U.S. Representative Charles G. Atherton secured an appointment for Foster to the United States Military Academy, where Foster enrolled on July 1, 1842.
 Among his classmates were future Union General George Stoneman and future Confederate Generals Thomas J. (Stonewall) Jackson and George E. Pickett.
 Foster proved to be an excellent student at West Point, graduating fourth in his class of fifty-nine cadets on July 1, 1846.
 Upon graduation, officials brevetted Foster to second lieutenant and assigned him as an assistant engineer with the Army Corps of Engineers, stationed in Washington, D.C.

 Like many future Civil War general officers, Foster gained invaluable combat experience during the Mexican-American War (April 25, 1846–February 2, 1848).
 During that conflict, he was engaged at the Siege of Veracruz (March 9‑29, 1847), the Battle of Cerro Gordo, (April 17‑18, 1847), the Battle of Contreras (August 19‑20, 1847), and the Battle of Churubusco (August 20, 1847).
 In recognition of his “Gallant and Meritorious Conduct” at Contreras and Churubusco, officials brevetted Foster to first lieutenant, effective August 20, 1847.
 On September 8, 1847, Mexican troops severely wounded Foster during the Battle of Molino del Rey.
-Disabled by his injuries, army officials as placed Foster on leave for several months and brevetted to him captain, effective September 8, 1847.
+Disabled by his injuries, army officials as placed Foster on leave for several months and brevetted him to captain, effective September 8, 1847.

 Following the Mexican-American War, Foster was engaged in many engineering projects for the Corps of Engineers.
 On May 24, 1848, officials promoted him to the full rank of second lieutenant.
 Six years later, they advanced to him first lieutenant on April 1, 1854.
 From January 11, 1855 to June 27, 1857, Foster returned to West Point as an assistant professor of engineering.
 In 1857, he worked on several coastal improvement projects, including the completion of Fort Sumter and repairs to Fort Moultrie in Charleston Harbor in South Carolina.
 On July 1, 1860, Foster received a promotion to captain in recognition of “Fourteen Years’ Continuous Service” with the army.